Cormanz/smartgpt/README.md

 - **Modularity**: With first class plugin support and the ability to compose Autos for whatever your project requires, SmartGPT is incredibly modular.

-- **Flexibility**: SmartGPT has one central `config.toml` file that is automatically generated.
+- **Flexibility**: SmartGPT has one central `smartgpt.toml` file that is automatically generated.
 Here you can configure everything and anything.

 - **Planning and Reasoning**: SmartGPT has an advanced hierarchical system of managers and employees to recursively break down your tasks.